 The path to putting providers — and medicine — back in the driver’s seat includes a number of stops along the way.
 Chief among them: obtaining multi-source historical and real-time data regarding a population; using the right community resources and continuum partners to support care delivery; creating a holistic care coordination approach; and building a business case that reveals the success achieved by going beyond the metrics.
 If you execute this strategy well, you’ll not only show that care coordination directly impacts the well-being of each and every patient, but you’ll also expose the flaws of payers holding all the power in care delivery.

-Read the first article in this care coordination series, “5 Considerations for Successful Care Coordination and Population Health.”
+5 Considerations for Successful Care Coordination and Population Health

 References1.
 The Centers for Medicare & Medicaid Services.
 CMS Quality Strategy 2016, p.
 6. November 2015.